Luoxiaogan/GanLuo.github.io/_pages/about.md

 ## 🔥 News
-- *2025.05*: &nbsp;🎉 Our paper Achieving Linear Speedup and Optimal Complexity for Decentralized Optimization over Row-stochastic Networks is accepted as a **Spotlight** paper in **ICML 2025**.
+- *2025.05*: &nbsp;🎉 Our paper, Achieving Linear Speedup and Optimal Complexity for Decentralized Optimization over Row-stochastic Networks, is accepted as a **Spotlight** paper in **ICML 2025**.
 - *2024.04*: &nbsp;🌟 Our new [preprint](https://arxiv.org/abs/2504.11320) on **LLM Inference Scheduling** is available online.
 - *2024.05*: &nbsp;🎉 Accepted into the Applied Mathematics Elite Program(15/200).